samersm/fluorite/README.md

 * mv ~/workspace/clone/<your_project>/ ~/workspace/projects/           // In C9

 * git remote set-url origin git@github.com:username/repo.git    // To wrok whith github repo after cloning

+$ c9 ../../folder/file.html   // To open file in c9

+$ open file.html  // To open a file in mac os

+$ open -a "Atom" file.html  // To open a file in mac os with specific app.
 ```